 - Intel® AMT is enabled by default in the Management Engine (ME) firmware. - Both the security of management console and the network management must be thoroughly implemented through management of AMT function.
-Otherwise administrator privileges might be abused by other parties which possibly lead to the leak of sensitive and/or proprietary information, data loss, HDD/SSD erasure, or file overwritten. - The following functions are not supported:
+Otherwise administrator privileges might be abused by other parties which possibly lead to the leak of sensitive and/or proprietary information, data loss, HDD/SSD erasure, or file overwritten. - When using the USB Provisioning function, you must turn on this function before using. - 1.
+Turn on the computer while pressing the F2 key. - 2.
+On the BIOS setup utility screen, set the Supervisor Password on Security menu. - 3.
+Set USB Provisioning of AMT to Enabled. - 4.
+Press the F10 key, and pressY key to save the setting. - The following functions are not supported: